-Assurances - Enter the district Unique Entity Identifier (UEI), the current System for Award Management (SAM) expiration date, and agree to required statements.
+Assurances - Enter the district Unique Entity Identifier (UEI) and agree to required statements.
 Additionally, download the Assurances and Certification Packet, sign the appropriate pages, convert them to a PDF file, and then upload the signed document to this sub-section.